 Paul is an Honorary Associate Professor in the School of International Studies and Education in FASS at UTS.
 He is a cultural studies scholar who has published widely in the areas of Latin@ and transamerican cultural studies, postcolonial theory, sexuality studies, media studies, and literary and performance studies.

 Among his many publications, Paul is the author of Latino Dreams: Transcultural Traffic and the U.S. National Imaginary (Rodopi, 2002), and Key Terms in Latino/a Cultural and Literary Studies (Blackwell, 2007), and is co-editor (with Jo McCormack) of Exile Cultures, Misplaced Identities (Rodopi, 2008) and (with Elaine Jeffreys) Celebrity Philanthropy (Intellect, 2015).

 Paul is the founding and current editor of the multilingual PORTAL Journal of Multidisciplinary International Studies.
-He is also on the international editorial advisory boards of the journals Latino Studies (Palgrave Macmillan) and Nebula (University of Western Sydney), and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).
+He is also on the international editorial advisory boards of the journal Latino Studies (Palgrave Macmillan) and the Writing in Latinidad: Autobiographical Voices of U.S. Latinos/as Book Series (University of Wisconsin Press).

 Media and Film Studies